 In Rhodesia, news has just emerged of the burning and looting of one of the country's main hospitals.

-In Rhodesia, news has just emerged of the burning and looting of one of the country's main hospitals.
+Background: In Rhodesia, news has just emerged of the burning and looting of one of the country's main hospitals.
 The incident, one of the most violent acts of destruction to take place in Rhodesia in recent times, occurred in February, when for five days 1000 black tribesmen ran amok.
 Roman Catholic Church officials, missionaries and local police are at a loss to explain the rampage, which reduced St. Paul's Mission School and Hospital near Lupane to a wasted ruin.